 For this, you will need a 25cm (approx) metal pie dish.

-Sift the Everyday Value flour into the bowl of a food processor, add a pinch of salt and the butter and pulse until crumbly.
+For the pastry, sift the flour into the bowl of a food processor, add a pinch of salt and the butter and pulse until crumbly.
 Add the sugar and pulse until mixed in.

-Peel, core and quarter the Everyday Value apples.
+Now, onto the filling.
+Peel, core and quarter the apples.
 Cut into thin slices (about 5mm), and put into a mixing bowl with 75g of the sugar and all of the spices.
 Use your hands to combine.
 Preheat the oven to gas mark 6, 200˚C, fan 180˚C and pop in a baking tray to heat up.

 Divide the chilled dough into two pieces, one slightly larger than the other.
 On a floured work surface, roll the smaller piece out into a disc roughly 30-35cm across and press into the base and sides of the pie dish.
 Pile in the apple slices, packing tightly.
 Brush the edges of the pastry with a little water.
 Roll out the larger disc to roughly 45cm across.
 Place on top of the apples, trim the excess and press and crimp the edges together.